Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras: Introduction

-\paragraph{Acknowledgments.} The first author wishes to thank Michael Wemyss for generously sharing his insights on contraction algebras and in particular for explaining the approach to Conjecture \ref{conj-dw} via relative singularity categories during a visit to Glasgow in May 2017.
-Both authors want to thank Joe Karmazyn for inspiring discussion on relative singularity categories and the relations to Ginzburg dg-algebras.
-We also benefit from the valuable communication with Bernhard Keller, Gert-Martin Greuel, Martin Kalck and Sasha Polishchuk.
+\paragraph{Acknowledgments.} We are benefit from the valuable communication with Bernhard Keller, Gert-Martin Greuel, Martin Kalck and Sasha Polishchuk.
 The research of the first author was supported by RGC General Research Fund no. 17330316, no. 17308017 and Early Career grant no. 27300214.
 The research of the second author was supported by NSFC grant no. 11601480 and RGC Early Career grant no. 27300214.